 Summer in Achensee at a Glance

 - Summer mountain railways: Rofan cable car in Maurach and the Karwendel mountain railway in Pertisau.

 - Five campsites

 - 250km of cycling and mountain biking trails

 For further information on planning your summer trip to Achensee and all the activities, trips and tours available, visit the official tourism website for the Achensee Sport & Vital Park.

 Where to stay in Achensee, Tirol

-As I was in a small group, we shared an apartment in the village of Achenkirch (30-minutes drive from main train station Jenbach).
+As I was in a small group, we shared an apartment in the village of Achenkirch (30-minutes drive from central train station Jenbach).
 A village of little over 2,000 people, it has everything you need for a relaxing stay in a more tucked away setting.
 The Tiroler Madl Chalet became our cosy mountain home and it just a few minutes walk from the northern end of the Lake Achensee and the very centre where you will find all the stores and restaurants.
-Fully equipped with all amenities, each of the five room can sleep up to four people (a double bed and bunk beds).
+Fully equipped with all amenities, each of the five-room can sleep up to four people (a double bed and bunk beds).
 That’s one fun chalet with a group of friends!